 Sometimes itch from Alagille syndrome doesn’t take a break—it may make sleeping difficult, too.

-To determine a secondary outcome in the Bylvay clinical trial, caregivers were asked 7 questions about how itch disrupts their child's sleep.
+To determine a secondary outcome in the BYLVAY clinical trial, caregivers were asked 7 questions about how itch disrupts their child's sleep.
 If you have questions about how these data were analyzed, your doctor can help explain it further.

-By 24 weeks,
+By 24 weeks, caregivers of participants on BYLVAY reported

 47% fewer days needing soothing from a caregiver to fall asleep compared to 6% taking a placebo